-There isn’t an easy way to get rid of the midges, but as everything dries up this spring you should see fewer and fewer of them.
-The swarms will die out in just a few weeks and in the meantime, they’re an incredible source of food for the babies of birds like swallows, swifts and hummingbirds.
+There isn’t an easy way to get rid of the midges, but as everything dries up you should see fewer and fewer of them.
+The swarms will die out in just a few weeks, and in the meantime, they’re an incredible source of food for the babies of birds like swallows, swifts and hummingbirds.
 While you wait for their numbers to decrease, you may be able to get some relief by turning off outdoor lights, especially those close to doors and windows.
 You should also keep your doors and windows screened or closed to keep midges from coming into your home.
 Bug zappers (blacklight traps) will attract and kill midges, but might end up making things worse by attracting additional midges to the area.

 However, if you notice that you’re being bitten, please give us a call!
 You may also have mosquitoes in your area, and that’s a problem we can help with.
 Let us know if you’re experiencing mosquito bites, and we’ll send a technician to check out the area for any mosquito breeding sources.

 Page last reviewed: December 28, 2023